-Analysis: In AC 2020-2021, the target was not met.
-Based on the analysis of the AC 2020-2021 results, courses were refined to increase and improve instruction in both social and literary history and the way these contexts are reciprocal.
+Analysis: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses were refined to increase and improve instruction in both social and literary history and the way these contexts are reciprocal.

-As a result, in AC 2021-2022, the target was not met, with 77 out of 84 (92%) student projects being judged competent or higher in their ability to engage with social and literary history.
-This represents a 5% decrease from the previous year.
-Decreased instruction in both social and literary history and learning deficits caused by disrupted education during the COVID-19 pandemic may be reasons for this decrease.
+As a result, in AC 2020-2021, the target was not met, with 35 out of 36 (97.22%) student projects being judged competent or higher in their ability to engage with social and literary history.
+This represents a 2.63% decrease from the previous year.